Abbion/CyberCrushServer/cyber_crush_authentication_server/README.md

 - **Output**
     ```json
     {
+      "response_status":
+      {
         "success": "true/false",
         "message": "string"
       }
+    }
 - **Description**
-    - Returns `true` if the token is valid.
+    - Returns `true` status if the token is valid.
-    - Returns `false` with an error message if the token is invalid.
+    - Returns `false` status with an error message if the token is invalid.